Modern day slavery

 Non-conformance Remediation Process

 Non-conformance reports from audits are issued to the farm or ripening centres and followed up for closure within 28 days.
-We work with our own farms and ripening centres or suppliers to resolve the non-conformances, but if any serious non-conformance persists, this is escalated and procurement from that farm can be (and in instances has been) suspended.
-Such drastic measures seldom happen; non-conformances are usually resolved and the farm in question is back into line within a few days.
+We work with our farms and ripening centres or suppliers to resolve the non-conformances, but if any serious non-conformance persists, this is escalated and procurement from that farm can be (and in some instances has been) suspended.
+Such drastic measures seldom happen; non-conformances are usually resolved and the farm in question is back in line within a few days.
 Fyffes will always first seek a viable remediation strategy with suppliers.
-In 2022, Fyffes did not suspend or cease sourcing from a supplier for poor compliance performance.
+In 2023, Fyffes temporarily suspended one banana supplier based on allegations received from a third party until it was able to make an assessment.
+Fyffes helped the supplier find an alternative customer for a short period and resumed sourcing from this supplier shortly after conducting its investigation.
+Fyffes did not de-list any supplier for poor compliance performance in 2023.

 Zero Tolerance